vsphere-tmm/vsphere-supervisor/airgapped/air-gapped-harbor.md

 ```

 ### Summary
-Copy **these additional files** to the Admin machine within the air-gapped enviornment.
+Copy **these additional files** to the Admin machine within the air-gapped environment.

 ## Complete Steps 2, 3, 4 and 5 referenced in the primary air-gapped document

 ## Deploy Bootstrap registry
 The Bitnami Harbor appliance deploys the Harbor service on port 80 by default.
 This needs to be modified to start the Harbor service on port 443.
 Additional configuration changes need to be performed.
-It is recommended that these steps be performed on the Admin Host.
+These steps would be best to perform on the Admin Host.

 ### Create Self Signed Certificates for the Bootstrap registry
-Using the `openssl` command, generate the requried CA and certificate files on the Admin host.
-You can modify the reference to the Bootstrap registry hostname and IP address as per your enviornment's requreiments.
+Using the `openssl` command, generate the required CA and certificate files for the Admin host.
+You can modify the reference to the Bootstrap registry hostname and IP address per your environment's requirements.

 ```bash
 ## Generate CA key pair.
 Modify as needed